OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/Peripherals/spi.md

 ### On the Hardware-Overview
-// highlight the SPI pins on both the Omega and the Expansion Dock
+// TODO: highlight the SPI pins on both the Omega and the Expansion Header

 ### The Command Line tool